Bruce Wayne (DC Extended Universe)

 Bruce Wayne, also known by his superhero vigilante alias Batman, is a fictional character in the DC Extended Universe (DCEU), based on the DC Comics character of the same name.
-The character was portrayed by Ben Affleck in Zack Snyder's 2016 superhero film Batman v Superman: Dawn of Justice, the 2017 film Justice League (as well as its 2021 director's cut), Suicide Squad (2016), and The Flash (2023).
+The character was portrayed by Ben Affleck in Batman v Superman: Dawn of Justice, Suicide Squad (both 2016), Justice League (2017) and its 2021 director's cut, and The Flash (2023).
 Fans nicknamed this iteration of the character "Batfleck", a portmanteau of "Batman" and "Affleck".
 In the films' universe, Bruce had already been active as Batman for twenty years before the emergence of Superman, and despite being initially at odds with him to the point of paranoia and anger, Batman comes to appreciate the former, starting the Justice League in his honor after Superman's sacrifice to stop Doomsday.
 The Justice League, under Wayne's leadership, fights to prevent Steppenwolf from collecting the three Mother Boxes and destroying Earth alongside his master Darkseid, eventually resurrecting Superman to aid in their collective efforts.

 The DCEU marks the fifth time Batman was portrayed in film, but the first to share a film series with other DC superheroes such as Superman and Wonder Woman.
 Although the announcement of Affleck's casting in Batman v Superman was initially met with intense fan backlash, his performance received positive reviews despite the film's generally unfavorable reception.
 Affleck was later hired to write, direct, and star in his own standalone Batman film entitled The Batman before stepping down from both roles.
 The project would be realized as another reboot by Matt Reeves, with Robert Pattinson succeeding Affleck in the role, although Affleck would nonetheless return for The Flash, alongside Michael Keaton as a variant of Affleck's version.
 By the end of that film, when Barry Allen travels back in time to ensure his father is found innocent of the murder of Barry's mother, Bruce Wayne's appearance is altered and is portrayed by George Clooney.

 Fictional character biography

 Parents' murder and impact

-Brandon Spink as 11-year-old Bruce Wayne, as seen in Batman v Superman: Dawn of Justice.
+Brandon Spink as a young Bruce Wayne, as seen in Batman v Superman: Dawn of Justice.

 Bruce Wayne was born on February 19, 1970, to Martha and Thomas Wayne.
-In 1981, after watching Excalibur with his parents, a mugger holds his parents at gunpoint, shooting both dead after a struggle in front of Bruce.
+One day in 1981, after watching Excalibur with his parents, a mugger holds his parents at gunpoint, shooting both dead after a struggle in front of Bruce.

 During the funeral, Wayne runs off, only to fall into a dry well, and get attacked by a swarm of bats.
 This would later inspire him to use that fear to battle the criminal element that took his parents' lives.
-Years later, Wayne becomes the CEO of his father's company, Wayne Enterprises, while also becoming Batman in 1995, defending Gotham City from danger.
+Years later, Wayne becomes the CEO of his father's company, Wayne Enterprises, while also becoming Batman in the mid-1990s, defending Gotham City from danger.